-If there are more than one early dialogs related to the originating call not accepted yet available for the served user due to forking as described in 3GPP TS 24.229 [2], for each existing early dialog where the speech media component of the SDP offer in the SIP INVITE request due to STN-SR is not the same as the speech media component of the SDP received in the source access leg of the session being transferred, the remote UE has provided an Allow header field listing SIP UPDATE method or has not provided Allow header field, and the remote UE provided SDP answer, the SCC AS shall update the remote leg(s) by sending SIP UPDATE request(s) simultaneously towards remote UE using such early dialog(s) as specified in 3GPP TS 24.229 [2].
-The SCC AS shall populate each SIP UPDATE request with the SDP offer received in the SIP INVITE request due to STN-SR. Upon receiving each SIP 200 (OK) response to the SIP UPDATE request from the remote UE, the SCC AS shall create a new early dialog by sending a SIP 183 (Session Progress) response in response to the SIP INVITE request due to STN-SR towards the MSC server.
-The SCC AS shall populate the SIP 183 (Session Progress) response to the SIP INVITE request due to STN-SR with:
+If there are more than one early dialogs related to the originating call not accepted yet available for the served user due to forking as described in 3GPP TS 24.229 [2], for each existing early dialog where the speech media component of the SDP offer in the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI is not the same as the speech media component of the SDP received in the source access leg of the session being transferred, the remote UE has provided an Allow header field listing SIP UPDATE method or has not provided Allow header field, and the remote UE provided SDP answer, the SCC AS shall:

+a) update the remote leg(s) by sending SIP UPDATE request(s) simultaneously towards remote UE using such early dialog(s) as specified in 3GPP TS 24.229 [2] containing:

+A) the SDP offer received in the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI; and

+B) if the SIP INVITE request due to STN-SR or the SIP INVITE request due to ATU-STI contains a P-Access-Network-Info header field, a P-Access-Network-Info header field copied from the SIP INVITE request due to STN-SR or the SIP INVITE request due to ATU-STI; and

+b) upon receiving each SIP 200 (OK) response to the SIP UPDATE request from the remote UE, the SCC AS shall create a new early dialog by sending a SIP 183 (Session Progress) response in response to the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI towards the MSC server.
+The SCC AS shall populate the SIP 183 (Session Progress) response to the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI with:

-- the SDP answer received in the SIP 200 (OK) response to the SIP UPDATE request;
+A) the SDP answer received in the SIP 200 (OK) response to the SIP UPDATE request;

-- If the SIP INVITE request due to STN-SR contains a P-Early-Media header field with the "supported" parameter and if the SCC AS has received a P-Early-Media header field in a SIP message in the dialog of the SIP UPDATE request, include a P-Early-Media header field containing the value of the last P-Early-Media header field received in a SIP message in the dialog of the SIP UPDATE request; and
+B) If the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI contains a P-Early-Media header field with the "supported" parameter and if the SCC AS has received a P-Early-Media header field in a SIP message in the dialog of the SIP UPDATE request, include a P-Early-Media header field containing the value of the last P-Early-Media header field received in a SIP message in the dialog of the SIP UPDATE request; and

-- the signalling elements described in subclause 6A.4.3A.
+C) the signalling elements described in subclause 6A.4.3A.

 If one or more early dialogs related to the originating call not accepted yet are available for the served user, and in each such early dialog:

-- the remote UE of the early dialog has provided an Allow header field not listing the SIP UPDATE method, and the speech media component of the SDP offer in the SIP INVITE request due to STN-SR is not the same as the speech media component of the SDP received in each such source access leg of the session being transferred; or
+- the remote UE of the early dialog has provided an Allow header field not listing the SIP UPDATE method, and the speech media component of the SDP offer in the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI is not the same as the speech media component of the SDP received in each such source access leg of the session being transferred; or

 - SIP 405 (Method Not Allowed) response was received to the SIP UPDATE sent towards the remote UE in the early dialog;

-the SCC AS shall create a new dialog by sending a SIP 183 (Session Progress) response to the SIP INVITE request due to STN-SR. The SCC AS shall populate the SIP 183 (Session Progress) response with:
+the SCC AS shall create a new dialog by sending a SIP 183 (Session Progress) response to the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI.
+The SCC AS shall populate the SIP 183 (Session Progress) response with:

 1. an SDP answer: